justnp/Practical-Machine-Learning/pml_project.md

 ##### Data partitioning

-Partition the data into tranining, testing and cross-vlidation:
+Partition the data into tranining, testing and cross-validation:

 ```r